 Louis Moinet Lapis Lazuli

-This completely custom model is near and dear to Anish’s heart.
+This completely custom model is undoubtedly near and dear to Anish’s heart.
 He chose the brand for its specialized dial work and use of interesting materials and stones.
-He’d always had an affinity for lapis, and Louis Moinet was able to bring that detail to life in this one of a kind flying tourbillon, complete with Anish’s logo on the watch face and deployant clasp.
+He’d always had an affinity for lapis.
+So, Louis Moinet was able to bring that detail to life in this one of a kind flying tourbillon, complete with Anish’s logo on the watch face and deployant clasp.